ChrisTheShark/tape/README.md

 ### A server composer for Express.

-Tape provides configuration based composition of Express's applcation object.
+Tape provides configuration based composition of Express's application object.
 Specifically it wraps

  * an application creation via `app = require('express')()`
  * one or more `router = require('express').Router()` registrations